valgrindCTF/website/src/posts/apply.md

 > Please don't email/DM random members of valgrind regarding applications or joining the team.
 Pretty please.

 Since we're an international team, we don't want to discriminate based on knowledge of English.
 However, use of ChatGPT to improve the quality of your application significantly lessens the chance that you are accepted, as any use of LLMs can be constituted as not filling out this form yourself - and we want to hear from *you*, not AI.

+If your application is selected, we will follow up with you in a DM to the Discord username you provide.
+You may be asked to solve a few simple sanity check challenges in your specialty categories, and you may also be subject to a 1-3 week trial period before your application is finalized as either an acceptance or a rejection.

 <form action="https://formspree.io/f/xvgkdzbq" method="post">
     <label for="name">Name:</label>